Asura3301/chatbot_ai/README.md

 **ChatBot that specialized in the fields of artificial intelligence, machine learning, deep learning and algorithms.**
+This project is an advanced conversational agent that leverages state-of-the-art technologies in AI, machine learning, deep learning, and data engineering.
+It integrates LangChain with Pinecone for efficient vector data management, utilizes HuggingFace embedding models for robust semantic representation, and employs the Groq Cloud API with the Llama-3-8B-Instruct model for high-performance language processing.
+The result is a chatbot enhanced by retrieval augmented generation (RAG), ideal for autonomous agents and intelligent systems.

 # How to run?
 ### STEPS: